-The Office of Disease Prevention and Health Promotion describes social determinants of health as “conditions in the environments in which people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.”
+Healthypeople.gov defines social determinants of health (SDOH) as “conditions in the environments in which people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.”

-Access to Care
+Access to Health Care

 Where a person lives can also have a big impact on their access to care.
 People living in rural areas may have to travel further to see a doctor.
 Without reliable or convenient access to transportation, an employee managing a chronic condition may not keep up with regular appointments.
-It’s also unlikely that they would go see a doctor when sick due to the associated time, money, and distance.
+It’s also unlikely that they would go see a doctor when sick due to the time, money, and distance involved.

 Social Support Networks

 When people try to reach health care goals, they often lean on friends and family for support and encouragement.
 It’s also valuable to know what’s available in your community.
 Having a solid social support network improves the ability to cope with stressful situations and supports active health care participation.

-We work with our clients to truly understand social determinants of health as well as other unique population attributes.
-This allows us to create customized solutions to best meet the needs of employers and employees.
+We work with our clients to truly understand SDOH as well as other unique population traits.
+This allows us to create a customized solution that best meets the needs of employers and employees.